bymagnum/cordova-next/README.md

 # Cordova and Next.js.
 Optional - Framework7

-Use this package if you want to configure an application running Next, Cordova, optionally Framework 7.
+Use this package if you want to configure an application running Next, Cordova.
 Real-time development mode on an emulator device, phone, browser.
 This package allows you to test in real time, write code together with plugins.
 And only after changing/refining the plugin code will the application need to be recompiled.
 Therefore, you can write code calmly, with ready-made plugins in real time on the emulator with a quick page reload.
 In addition, this package has a full extension that allows you to use other packages of the framework without resorting to global changes.
 It is enough to remove some unnecessary details.